sdawood/dynamo-update-expression/README.md

          ],
          "thisIsAVeryLongAttributeNameAndHadToKeepTypingRandomWordsToTryToGetUpTo255CharactersYouWouldThinkThatThisIsEnoughOrThatItWillHappenOftenWhenYouHaveAnAttributeThatLongYouMightAlsoOpenAnIssueAboutItPleaseDoNotSinceTheLibraryDoesTrimYourNamesAndLimitAliasLen": "Value for attribute name with 255 characters excluding the parent path"
      },
-     "comment": "This product sells out quicly during the summer", "Safety.Warning": "Value for attribute with DOT",
+     "comment": "This product sells out quickly during the summer", "Safety.Warning": "Value for attribute with DOT",
      "root0": "root0",
      "newParent": {